axpro/ne-theme-framework-dev/README.md

 ## Install build system

-Before we can build the NextEuropa theme framework we need to install the build system itself.
+Before we can build the NextEurop a theme framework we need to install the build system itself.
 This can be done using Node.js and npm:

 ```bash